 To learn more about genital herpes, please visit the CDC's Genital Herpes page.
 Right now GEN-003 is still an investigational product and not available commercially.
 It has not been approved for use by the US Food and Drug Administration or any similar foreign regulatory authority.
 We do not know if or when GEN-003 will be available in the US or in other countries.
 New treatments or vaccines for diseases such as genital herpes are not available by prescription until they are approved by regulatory authorities such as the FDA.

-For additional information about our investigational vaccines, please fill out the Clinical Inquiries form below and we will respond to your inquiry in a timely manner.
+For additional information about our investigational vaccines, please visit our Clinical Inquiries page and we will respond to your inquiry in a timely manner.